neuropython/IMBd_REST_API_clone/README.md

 # Watchamte

-Watchmate is an IMDb clone - https://www.imdb.com/ Watchmate was done with this course - Build REST APIs with Django REST Framework and Python The project covers many topics from Django rest api framework such as:
+Watchmate is an IMDb clone - https://www.imdb.com/
+The project covers many topics from Django rest api framework such as:
 - class based views (different types)
 - Function-based views